bhuvanchopra/python/README.md

 If the player guesses correctly,he/she wins.
 If not, then at the end of the programme, when no more guesses are available with the player, the computer reveals the word.

+Docstring for python file "is_list_permutation.py":

+This python file contains a programme that implements a function that takes in two lists and calculates whether they are permutations of each other.
+The lists can contain both integers and strings.
+A permutation is defined as follows:

+  1. The lists have the same number of elements.
+  2. List elements appear the same number of times in both lists.

+If the lists are not permutations of each other, the function returns False.
+If they are permutations of each other, the function returns a tuple consisting of the following elements:

+  1. The element occuring the most times
+  2. How many times that element occurs
+  3. The type of the element that occurs the most times

+If both lists are empty return the tuple (None, None, None).
+If more than one element occurs the most number of times, you can return any of them.

+Docstring for python file "triangular.py":

+This python file contains a programme that takes an integer as an input and returns True or False based on whether the given number is triangular or not.
+A triangular number is a number obtained by the continued summation of integers starting from 1.
+For example, 1, 1+2, 1+2+3, 1+2+3+4, etc., corresponding to 1, 3, 6, 10, etc., are triangular numbers.